Scheduling with Availability Collection

 Step 1: Create a Meeting Template

-Create a meeting template with the hiring manager as a participant with autoCollectAvailability: true:
+Create a meeting template with the interviewer as a participant with autoCollectAvailability: true:

 curl -X POST "https://api.joinpopp.com/v1/meeting-templates" \